ehyoo/HAMR_embedded/README.md

 ## Version 3.0
 -Implements SSI communication
 -ROS serial communication
 -Various changes in motor and holonomic Jacobian code from changes in hardware
+See the [hamr-ros wiki](https://github.com/ehyoo/hamr-ros/wiki) for more information.
 ----
 MODLAB, CRI Project (as of 3.0)
 ----